Bean to Bottle

 Cultivation

-Vanilla beans grow only on a descending vine.
-Looping the vines keeps them in reach and increases the number of pods.
-Farmers work continuously with machetes to clear, mulch, and loop the vines and prune the support trees.
-It takes three years for a vine to produce beans.
+A Hands-On Endeavor — Farmers work continuously with machetes to clear, mulch, and loop the vines and prune the support trees.
+This is incredibly hands-on work over the three years it takes for a vine to produce beans.

 Fig 2.
 Vanilla Planifolia Cutting